LuxProvide/HPC-FPGA/index.md

 * HPC software engineer in the Supercomputing Applications Team at LuxProvide

-* Previsoulsy, research scientist at the University of Luxembourg on large-scale optimization leveraging HPC
+* Previously, research scientist at the University of Luxembourg on large-scale optimization leveraging HPC

 * <u>Expertise</u>: heterogenous programming, code porting and optimization